-One thing Wadors stressed throughout her presentation was to avoid putting millennials under one broad umbrella, who can all be catered to the same way.
+Wadors also said companies should avoid putting millennials under one broad umbrella, who can all be catered to the same way.
 Frankly, many of the things that attract millennials to your organization are the same things that attract anyone to your organization, she said.

 That said, as the mother of three millennial children, Wadors said she loves the millennial generation and where it wants to take the world.
-And that’s shown in their desire for purpose, as they tend to care more about how their work will impact the world, as opposed to just what they get out of it.
+And that’s shown in their desire for purpose, as they truly care about how their work will impact the world, as opposed to just what they get out of it.

 So, if you want to attract the great young talent, you are going to have to sell a job beyond just a salary and benefits.
 Instead, sell a vision.